-Some would argue that today’s enterprise workforces resemble their century-old counterparts, thanks to the influential forces of generational change, technology, digitalization and globalization.
-Yet, many organizations have remained inactive when it comes to hiring and management strategies, leaving them failing to keep up pace with these significant evolutions.
+Many organizations have remained inactive when it comes to hiring and management strategies, leaving them failing to keep up pace with significant evolutions in technology and globalization.

 “The concept of TTM integrates and engages the full range of talent sources, from traditional employees to a wide variety of non-employee workers including temporary workers, independent contractors/consultants/ freelancers, volunteers, outsourced resources, and even non-human options such as robots, drones and cognitive computing applications.”